jmfrancklab/pyspecdata/README.rst

 If you already know that you want to install -- you can skip to the quick-start_.

-We are currently working to add fast compiled Fortran functions for things like NMR 2D ILT (Tikhonov regularization), so please read the install instructions carefully!
+We are currently working to add fast compiled Fortran functions for things like 2D ILT (Tikhonov regularization with basis set compression) for NMR (Nuclear Magnetic Resonance), so please read the install instructions carefully!

 ===========